SalomePlatform/yacs/doc/principes.rst

 ------------------------------

 YACS module implements API of a full SALOME module only for the schema execution.
 The schema edition is done in the GUI process alone.
-For execution, YACS has a CORBA servant that implements Engines::Component CORBA interface (see SALOME KERNEL IDL interfaces).
+For execution, YACS has a CORBA servant that implements Engines::EngineComponent CORBA interface (see SALOME KERNEL IDL interfaces).
 YACS GUI and YACS CORBA engine share YACS core libraries (engine and runtime): GUI uses them at schema design time, then a schema XML file is saved and passed to YACS CORBA API, and finally YACS core libraries execute the schema at YACS CORBA server side.